Madoc/create-sbt-project/README.md

 ```

 When run without a configuration while in the user's home directory, this will simply create a new folder called
-`my-new-project`, containing just one `build.sbt` file, and the folder `src/main/scala`.
+`my-new-project`, containing just one `build.sbt` file, and the empty folder `src/main/scala`.
-The build file will only contain the line: `name := "my-new-project`
+The build file will only contain the line: `name := "my-new-project"`

 The parameter `my-new-project` is the name of the _project directory_.
 Since no separate _project name_ has been supplied, this is inferred from the project directory, which means that the